Richard Holden (British politician)

 Richard John Holden (born 11 March 1985) is a British politician who has been the Member of Parliament (MP) for Basildon and Billericay since 2024 and Shadow Transport Secretary since July 2025.
-He has also served as Shadow Paymaster General since November 2024.
-A member of the Conservative party, he was previously the Member of Parliament for North West Durham from 2019 to 2024.
+He also served as Shadow Paymaster General from November 2024 to July 2025.
+A member of the Conservative Party, he was previously the Member of Parliament for North West Durham from 2019 to 2024.
 Holden served as the Chairman of the Conservative Party and Minister without Portfolio from November 2023 to July 2024, and as Parliamentary Under Secretary of State for Roads and Local Transport from 2022 to 2023.

 Early life and political career

 Richard Holden was born on 11 March 1985 in Blackburn to Mark and Joan Holden.
 He grew up in Grindleton, a village in the Ribble Valley, and attended Grindleton Primary School, Ermysted's Grammar School in Skipton and Queen Elizabeth's Grammar School in Blackburn.
 He then went to St Mary's College in Blackburn, before studying at the London School of Economics, graduating with a BSc in Government and History in 2007.
 Holden was employed as a waiter and bar staff for Emporium Ltd in Clitheroe from 2002 to 2006.

 Holden started work at Conservative Campaign Headquarters (CCHQ) in August 2007, initially as a Data Entry Officer.
 The following year, he became a Media Monitoring Officer, and was a Duty Press Officer from 2008 to 2010.
 Holden was Political Press Advisor from 2010 to 2012, and promoted to Deputy Head of Press in 2012.

 After the 2015 general election, he became a special adviser to Lord Privy Seal and Leader of the House of Lords Baroness Stowell of Beeston, before leaving to work for Theresa May's 2016 Conservative Party leadership election campaign.
 He also worked for Stowell's successor as Leader of the House of Lords, Baroness Evans of Bowes Park, before becoming a special adviser to the Secretary of State for Defence, Sir Michael Fallon, between October 2016 and April 2017.

 Holden became a special adviser to former Secretary of State for Transport Chris Grayling in December 2018, before leaving to work on Boris Johnson's 2019 Conservative Party leadership election campaign.
 He then worked as a special adviser to Secretary of State for Education Gavin Williamson from August to November 2019.
 When Parliament was dissolved for the election, Holden began working for CCHQ, before being selected as a prospective parliamentary candidate for North West Durham.